 Plastic pervades all aspects of our lives – from the wrapping on the food we eat to the microfibers that wash out of the clothes we wear.
 We are producing nearly 300 million tons of plastic every year and more than 8 million tons end up in the ocean each year.
 These plastics break down into smaller pieces, which are then consumed by marine life and eventually us when we put seafood on our plates.
-The packaging industry is responsible for 40 percent of plastic pollution and represents one-third of all trash, most of which are one-time use items such as saran wrap, grocery bags, and plastic bottles.
+The packaging industry is responsible for 40 percent of plastic pollution and represents one-third of all trash, most of which are one-time use items such as saran wrap, grocery bags, and plastic bottles, but there is a sustainable packaging movement on the rise.

 Since packaging is a large part of brand recognition, businesses that ideate green packaging solutions demonstrate that they value sustainability to every potential customer.
 Conscious consumerism shows that customers respond positively–52 percent of consumers willing to pay more than 10 percent more for products with sustainable packaging–so businesses that invest in sustainability goals are more likely to meet the bottom line.